dojonorth/planet-survey-akka/README.md

 * [Here's](http://doc.akka.io/docs/akka/2.4.1/intro/why-akka.html) Akka's take on when to use it.

 Akka has excellent documentation.
 All of these concepts are covered in more detail [here](http://doc.akka.io/docs/akka/2.4.1/scala.html).

+I'm not experienced enough to write an exposition on the downsides of Akka.
+However, I found the main difficulties I encountered writing this little toy exercise revolved around message passing going wrong, leading to the system hanging until it timed out.
+This is a fundamental concurrency problem, though and not really a failing of Akka.

+For a bit more balance, [here](http://noelwelsh.com/programming/2013/03/04/why-i-dont-like-akka-actors/), [here](http://stackoverflow.com/questions/23922530/when-to-use-actors-vs-futures) and [here](http://programmers.stackexchange.com/questions/212754/when-is-it-not-good-to-use-actors-in-akka-erlang) are some discussions on when Akka might not be suitable.

 ## Calculating Pi In Parallel
 This section is a worked example of a relatively simple parallisable problem.
 The intention is that by working through it, we can build up a good understanding of the problem domain, so that when we move onto the Akka implementation, we can focus on purely on the actor-related aspects of it.
 The Akka implementation should then also serve as a template that can be referenced in the main exercise.